Join 7,000+ readers every week for practical thoughts, tips, and strategies for IB Educators.

 This was 2012.

-He looked at me over Skype—back before Zoom was a thing—and said, “The best professional development I can provide you is the teacher next door to your classroom.”
+When I took the job, I remember a comment made by Don Bergman, the Head of School, when he said, “The best professional development I can provide you is the teacher next door to your classroom.”

 That line stuck with me.

-Carrie started talking me through how she had structured the course.
-She had woven together a variety of texts and resources in a way that gave students both depth and accessibility.
+Carrie started taking me through how she had structured the course.
+How she had woven together a variety of texts and resources in a way that gave students both depth and accessibility.

 For one unit, she leaned on a particular source that sparked student interest.
 For another, she brought in something different, but always with a rigorous university-level textbook in the background to anchor everything.